Projective geodesic extensions by conformal modifications in nonholonomic mechanics: -simplicity

-Together with what we had said about this example in Section~\ref{first2wheeled}, we now reach the following conclusions: \begin{itemize} \item For any $\ell$, the couple $(\overline{g}_{ai}=-G_{ai},\nphi=\varphi\circ\pi)$ gives a projective geodesic extension of the two-wheeled carriage (according to Proposition~\ref{phisimpleprojgeodext}).
+Unfortunately, the function $\varphi$ is only locally defined since it is not periodic in $\psi_1$ and $\psi_2$.
+Together with what we had said about this example in Section~\ref{first2wheeled}, we now reach the following conclusions: \begin{itemize} \item For any $\ell$, the couple $(\overline{g}_{ai}=-G_{ai},\nphi=\varphi\circ\pi)$ gives a local projective geodesic extension of the two-wheeled carriage (according to Proposition~\ref{phisimpleprojgeodext}).